-- a.
-To make best use of the housing stock available for let or re-let - b.
+- 3.2.
+To make best use of the housing stock available for let or re-let. - 3.3.
 To give priority to those applicants in greatest housing need who are deemed to be in one of the groups to receive reasonable preference as defined in the Housing (Scotland) Act 2014.
-These are homeless persons and people threatened with homelessness with unmet housing needs; people living in unsatisfactory conditions with unmet housing needs e.g. people living in houses below the tolerable standard, people living in overcrowded conditions and people with health needs; tenants of a social landlord living in houses we consider to be under-occupied. - c.
-We will also give reasonable preference to other applicants such as members of the armed forces due for discharge within 12 months or discharged within the previous 12 months with no settled accommodation. - d.
-Lesser degrees of priority will be given to applicants with other needs such as a need to move in order to give or receive support from a member of their family - e.
-To consider sustainability of tenancies and creation of balanced communities - f.
-To facilitate transfers of existing tenants to meet changing needs - g.
-To facilitate management moves where doing so will alleviate difficult living conditions (e.g. resolution of serious neighbour dispute etc.) - h.
-To minimise the time properties remain empty and to maximise rental income - i.
+These are homeless persons and people threatened with homelessness with unmet housing needs; people living in unsatisfactory conditions with unmet housing needs e.g. people living in houses below the tolerable standard, people living in overcrowded conditions and people with health needs; tenants of a social landlord living in houses we consider to be under-occupied. - 3.4.
+We will also give reasonable preference to other applicants such as members of the armed forces due for discharge within 12 months or discharged within the previous 12 months with no settled accommodation, or whereby the family members will be left homeless due to their partner's dishonorable discharge. - 3.5.
+Lesser degrees of priority will be given to applicants with other needs such as a need to move in order to give or receive support from a member of their family. - 3.6.
+To consider sustainability of tenancies and creation of balanced communities. - 3.7.
+To facilitate transfers of existing tenants to meet changing needs. - 3.8.
+To facilitate management moves where doing so will alleviate difficult living conditions (e.g. resolution of serious neighbour dispute etc.). - 3.9.
+To minimise the time a property remains empty and to maximise rental income. - 3.10.
 To assist in meeting the objectives of the Scottish Borders Council Rapid Rehousing Transition Plan 2019-24.